ORRIN W. JOHNSON

 State Bar President, 1982-1983

 From 1950 to 1951, he was vice president of the Texas Junior Bar Association and from 1961 to 1962, he was president of the Cameron County Bar Association.
-Johnson is a Fellow of the American College of Trial Lawyers and American College of Trust and Estate Lawyers, and is a Life Fellow of the American Bar Foundation.
+Johnson was a Fellow of the American College of Trial Lawyers and American College of Trust and Estate Lawyers, and was a Life Fellow of the American Bar Foundation.

 Johnson served many community organizations and projects, including several years’ service as an advisory member on the Board of Trustees of the Valley Baptist Hospital and as director and president of the Cameron County Good Government League.
-He is a past chair of the Board of Stewards of a Methodist church and a Certified Methodist Lay Speaker.
+He was a past chair of the Board of Stewards of a Methodist church and a Certified Methodist Lay Speaker.
+Johnson died on May 16, 2014.